ytakefuji/sshanalysis/README.md

 # sshanalysis.py
 sshanalysis.py consists of three modules.
 The first module generates a csv file containing the number of attacks against the sorted IP addresses.
-The second module is for generating the country names associated with the IPs.
+The second module is for generating the country names associated with the captured IP addresses.
 And the last module is for drawing a graph.

 The graph contains top 10 IPs with country names where the radius of circles indicate the number of attacks.
 The larger the circle, the more attacks.